-The reported length of stay was not used when LOS could not be calculated because Tennessee coded same-day stays with a value of 1 and subtracted days of absence from LOS.
+The reported length of stay was not used when LOS could not be calculated because Texas coded same-day stays with the value 1.

-The reported length of stay was not used when LOS could not be calculated because Utah coded sameday stays with a value of 1.
+The reported length of stay was not used when LOS could not be calculated because Utah coded same-day stays with a value of 1.